daviddeejjames/send-that-invoice/README.md

 ## What's left
 - [ ] Logic for determing the reciever of the PDF
+- [ ] Improve file find method using Dropbox API
 - [ ] Cron Job
-- [ ] Archiving file / renaming after email is sent
+- [x] Archiving file / renaming after email is sent

 ## Develop 🔧
 // TODO